edson-acordi/4bit-microcomputer/Programs/asm/README.md

-This folder holds some programs in asm code for test with MikroLeo.
+This folder holds some programs in asm code for the MikroLeo.